aroeh/docker-compose/README.md

 # Solution Overview

-There are 2 different .net solutions in the repository to account for an api and app.
-Each one has it's own Dockerfile for containerization
+There are 3 different solutions in the repository to account for different apps and technologies.
+Each one has it's own Dockerfile for containerization.
+Currently there are 2 .net apps and 1 angular app

 Folder structure is as follows
 ```
 ├── .gitignore
 ├── docker-compose.yml
+├── angular_app
+│   ├── angular_app
+│   │   ├── node_modules
+│   │   ├── src
+│   │   │   ├── App Code
+│   │   ├── angular.json
+│   │   ├── package.json
 ├── blazor_app
 │   ├── blazor_app.sln
 │   ├── blazor_app